 Apple's iPhone Support site has information on how to do all of this, and more.

-No. SkySafari 3 is a significant rewrite of the app; it requires a later iOS version (4), and it's distributed as an entirely separate app on the app store.
+Unfortunately not.
+SkySafari 4 is a significant rewrite of the app; it requires a later iOS version (7), and it's distributed as an entirely separate app on the app store.
 Apple will not credit the cost of one app toward the purchase of another; this is Apple's policy, not ours.

 Unfortunately, no. These are separate apps on the iTunes store, and as per above, Apple does not credit the purchase of any app toward the purchase of any other.
 This is Apple's policy, not ours.
 Remember - you're actually buying the app from Apple, not from us.